Pātaka Whenua will be unavailable for an upcoming maintenance. We apologise for any inconvenience.

 adversely affected by this process and wish to make representations on the application, you must notify the

-Court in writing by 4 pm on the 1st of June 2023 and specify brief details of your concerns.
+Court in writing by 4 pm on the 1st October 2022 and specify brief details of your concerns.
 The Court may, if it

 cannot otherwise address those concerns, order that the application be reheard.